Manny-D/Awareness-Content/README.md

 # Cybersecurity Awareness Content

 ## Description:
-A training video was created to highlight AWS S3 bucket security, drawing lessons from the SEGA Europe data breach.
+The projects is to create a training video to highlight AWS S3 bucket security, drawing lessons from the SEGA Europe data breach.

 ## Key Points: